jason09/aegisnode/README.md

 It works well for projects that mix server-rendered pages and JSON endpoints, for teams that want a consistent project shape from the start, and for codebases that need built-in support for common backend concerns like auth, uploads, i18n, mail, maintenance mode, and environment-driven configuration.
 The goal is to reduce setup time, remove repetitive infrastructure work, and give the project a cleaner long-term structure without making day-to-day development feel heavy.

+## Documentation Guide

+If you are new to AegisNode, read this README in this order:
+- Quick Start: create a project, install dependencies, run the server, and understand startup mode rules.
+- Core Concepts And App Structure: understand apps, layers, injected runtime context, and project flow.
+- Common Tasks And Feature Guides: uploads, API apps, auth, templates, i18n, mail, and related features.
+- Full Settings Reference: use this as the complete config manual once you already know what feature you need.
+- Runtime Patterns And Advanced Topics: validators, strict layers, subscribers, and security details.

 ## How AegisNode Helps

 AegisNode helps by standardizing the parts that usually consume time early in a project: